About the Gallery

 History

-In 2006, the gallery expanded further with the opening of a second exhibition and viewing space in an adjoining building, uniquely connected by a waterside sculpture garden.
-Victoria Miro remains one of London's largest commercial gallery spaces.
+In 2000 the gallery relocated to its present premises, a sensitively restored furniture factory in North London.
+In 2006 the gallery opened a second exhibition and private viewing space in an adjoining building, uniquely connected by a waterside sculpture garden.
+Today Victoria Miro is one of London’s largest commercial gallery spaces.

 An immersive journey through our programmatic strands